 The damper is hydraulic and works far better than current derailleur clutches.
 It’s speed-sensitive, meaning that there’s a lot of force when the tensioner arm rotates fast (which occurs while riding over rough stuff) and there’s less force when the tensioner arm rotates slowly (which occurs while shifting).

 The Supre Drive is different enough that bike frames must be designed specifically for it.
-We’re currently collaborating with several bike companies for them to offer frames equipped with the Supre Drive.
+We’re currently collaborating with bike companies for them to offer frames equipped with the Supre Drive.

 About the project

 The Supre Drive is born out of a desire to solve a problem and make mountain bikes better.
 Everyone at Lal is driven by their love for the sport.
 There’s no prioritization of profit above principles, just an honest and ambitious push to make mountain bikes more awesome.

 We manufacture our drivetrain parts here in Canada.
 We’re building a company that not only makes mountain bikes better but also cares about people and the environment.
 Manufacturing locally is the best way to achieve this.
 Our goal is to create an efficient, large-scale manufacturing operation for our prices to be competitive with overseas manufacturing.

 The Supre Drive is patented in the United States and patent pending internationally.

 Lal is named after Pierre Lallement, who possibly invented the bicycle.
 Before him, all bikes were push bikes, and he added a pedal crank.
 We have a ton of respect for Pierre Lallement and all other inventors whose shoulders we stand on.